Bazzmos/fast-v/README.md

-# Faiss-GPU RPC Vector Search Service
+# fast-v  Vector Search Service

 This project implements a high-performance vector search and storage service using **Faiss-GPU**, built on an efficient **MessagePack RPC** protocol.
 The service is designed to handle a dynamically changing vector database with real-time updates and lightning-fast search capabilities, leveraging the power of an NVIDIA GPU.